-California Civil Jury Instructions (CACI)
+California Civil Jury Instructions (CACI) (2017)

 337. Affirmative Defense—NovationDownload PDF

 [Name of defendant] claims that the original contract with [name of

 To succeed, [name of defendant] must prove that all parties agreed, by

 If you decide that [name of defendant] has proved this, then the original

 New September 2003; Revised October 2004